Asteski/Windows-XAML-Styles/README.md

 ## Quick Actions

-Quick actions styles main focus are on merging both regions - volume and media control regions into a single region.
+Quick actions styles main focus are on merging both volume and media control regions into a single region.
 Recommended for enthusiasts who like their taskbar positioned at the top.

 Windhawk Mod that needs to be installed for Quick Actions styles: [Windows 11 Notification Center Styler](https://windhawk.net/mods/windows-11-notification-center-styler)